About Classes

 We do not keep items at the front desk.

-The studio will be closed each year on the following dates:
+The studio is closed each year for the following:

 Halloween